christopherobin/mage/lib/archivist/vaults/mysql/Readme.md

 `deserialize(data, value)` |          | parses row.value and row.mediaType into Value

+## Bootstrapping a database

+Is supported through the `./game archivist-create` CLI command.
+This will create your empty database.
+Tables must be created through migration scripts.

+## Schema migrations

+Archivist allows for [schema migrations](../../SchemaMigrations.md), and the MySQL vault supports this.

 ## How to set up your MySQL tables

 Queries against your database are done through a combination of the generated keys and serialized